MystoganX/MATLAB-Cartoon-Filter/README.md

 # MATLAB-Cartoon Filter

+This time we're going to create a filter to give a cartoonish effect to any image we want, and how?
+With some basic Image Processing :D

 The general process can be summarized into the following steps:

 1. Defining and applying an **Anisotropic Diffusion filter**